intrbiz/bergamot-site/src/main/views/docs/user/config/convert.md

 The conversion tool does not read the `resources.cfg` Nagios configuration file and as such does not know the value of user defined Nagios macros.
-However which user macros in user are known, these are mapped to `nagios.user[0-9]+` site parameters.
-These will be defined in the generated `parameters.xml`, you will need to manually fill in the correct parameter values.
+However which user macros in use are known, these are mapped to `nagios.user[0-9]+` site parameters.
+Which will be defined in the generated `parameters.xml` file, you will need to manually fill in the correct parameter values.

-By default the `USER1` Nagios macro will be assumed to be the Nagios plugin path.
-This will be translated to the `nagios.path` site parameter and will default to `/usr/lib/nagios/plugins`.
+By default the `USER1` Nagios macro is assumed to be the Nagios plugin path.
+This will be translated to the `nagios.path` site parameter, which will default to `/usr/lib/nagios/plugins`.
 Again this will be defined in the generated `parameters.xml` file and will need to be set correctly.